3 terrific tips for writing your memoir or life story

 Writing your memoir or life story is a testament to your reality.
 While it may be a different interpretation from someone else’s perspective, it’s your truth and their reactions will be something you cannot fully control.
 You can either receive a positive or negative response, but as you write about your friends and family, remember to practise caution and compassion.

-If you’re consumed with a passion to write your memoir but do not understand where to begin, contact us today.
+If you’re consumed with a passion to write your life story but do not understand where to begin, contact us today.
 We believe your memories are precious, making memoirs a vital part of preserving and celebrating life.
 To capture the best of your life’s moments, allow Share your life story to write it for you.
 Get in touch with us to learn more.